GenTamb/OpenTroubleTicketingBoard/README.md

 5) generate the users table, adding the admin
 6) acquires board's info
 7) generate the board table, adding the data just inserted
+8) move setup.php in _installFolder and move login.php to root

+-login step:
+1) check if setup is completed: if not, tries to do it, otherwise ask for a new installation
+2) just login user :)

 TO DO:
 1) board's home